Cloudy skies, rain showers expected in PHL due to ITCZ, easterlies

 Metro Manila and the rest of the country, on the other hand, will have partly cloudy to cloudy skies with isolated rain showers.

-According to the weather bureau, Northern Luzon and the rest of the country will have light to moderate winds and slight to moderate coastal waters.
+PAGASA said the whole country will have light to moderate winds and slight to moderate coastal waters.